lightbend/paradox/docs/src/main/paradox/features/theming.md

 To use a theme you need to set `paradoxTheme` in your build.

 - If you want to use the default theme of paradox, you can use it by setting `paradoxTheme := Some(builtinParadoxTheme("generic"))`.
 Take a look at this [default theme](https://github.com/lightbend/paradox/tree/master/themes/generic/src/main/assets) to get an idea of how it looks like.
 - If you want to use an external theme, you can use it by setting `paradoxTheme := Some("organization" % "name" % "X.Y.Z")`.
-A good example of an external theme is the [Lightbend theme](https://github.com/typesafehub/paradox-theme-lightbend).
+A good example of an external theme is the [Material theme](https://github.com/jonas/paradox-material-theme).

 ### How to create themes